jonas-lucas-duarte/KivyHashLDash/01_CriandoUmaInterfaceVisual/README.md

 ## Button

-The Button is a Label with associated actions that are triggered when the button is pressed (or released after a click/touch).
-To configure the button, the same properties (padding, font_size, etc) and sizing system are used as for the Label class:
+The `Button` is a `Label` with associated actions that are triggered when the button is pressed (or released after a click/touch).
+To configure the button, the same properties (padding, font_size, etc) and sizing system are used as for the `Label` class:

 ```python
 button = Button(text='Hello world', font_size=14)
 ```

-To attach a callback when the button is pressed (clicked/touched), use bind:
+To attach a callback when the button is pressed (clicked/touched), use `bind`:

 ```python
 def callback(instance):